Upgrade tracking built for the people who actually upgrade

 Executive Platinum and Platinum Pro members

-You have four SWUs per year (or eight if you re-qualified).
+You select systemwide upgrades as Loyalty Point Rewards, starting at the 175,000-point milestone and up to four at 250,000.
 Each one is worth thousands of dollars on the right route.
-2LNR helps you deploy them on flights where confirmed upgrade space is available, so you stop burning SWUs on waitlisted flights that never clear.
+2LNR helps you deploy them — or your Delta and Alaska certificates — on flights where confirmed space is available, so you stop burning them on waitlisted flights that never clear.

 Points and miles strategists